dietotter/cpp-learning/conspect.md

 - `int nArray[5]{ 9, 7, 5, 3, 1 }; char cArray[]{ "Hello!" }; const char *name{ "Nik" };`.
 If we `std::cout` each of them, nArray will decay to type `int*` and print out something like *0x7ffeeb5487d0*; cArray will decay to type `char*` and print out *Hello!*; name is already `char*` and prints out *Nik*.
 This is because std::cout prints the contents of non-char pointer, but if you pass `char*` or `const char*`, it will print the string.
 - The above point can be a problem when: `char c{ 'Q' }; std::cout << &c;`.
 Because &c has type char*, cout tries to print it as a string, so it will print Q, then some nonesence, until it runs into 0, which will be interpreted as a null-terminator (THOUGH I didn't experience such thing on my MacBook when compiling by gcc)

+## Void pointers
+- **Void pointer** (also *generic pointer*) is a special type of pointer that can be pointed at objects of any data type:

+`Something sValue; int nValue;`

+`void *ptr; ptr = &sValue; ptr = &nValue;`
+- Direct indirection through void pointer is not possible, it must first be explicitly case to another pointer type:

+`int *intPtr{ static_cast<int*>(ptr) }; std::cout << *intPtr;`
+- Can be set to a null value: `void *ptr{ nullptr };`
+- Although some compilers allow deleting a void pointer that points to dynamically allocated memory, this should be avoided, because it leads to undefined behaviour.
+- Pointer arithmetic can't be done on void pointer (it doesn't know the size of the object it is pointing to)
+- There is no such thing as void reference
+- It's better to avoid void pointers unless absolutely necessary (many places where they would be once used are done through things like *function overloading*, *templates*)

+## Pointers to pointers
+- `int **ptrptr;`
+- Indirection to get int value: `std::cout << **ptrptr;` (two consecutive indirections)
+- You can't set a pointer to a poinert directly to a value: `int **ptrptr = &&value;` - not valid, because *operator&* requires an lvalue, but `&value` is an rvalue.
+- Can be set to nullptr.
+- Usage:
+    - The most common - dynamically allocate an array of pointers: `int **array = new int*[10];` - allocate an array of 10 int pointers
+    - Another common - to facilitate dynamically allocated multidimensional arrays.
+Two possible solutions:
+        1. Works if all non-leftmost array dimensions are compile-time constants: `int (*array)[5] = new int[10][5];` (from C++11: `auto array = new int[10][5];`)
+        2. See `conspect/arrays/pointer-two-dimensional-array.cpp`
+- We can pass a pointer to a pointer to a function and use that pointer to change the value of the pointer it points to.
+However, it's better to use a reference to a pointer instead.
+- We can do `int ***ptrx3;` and so on (but why?)
+- It's recommended to avoid pointers to pointers unless there are no other options available

 # Dynamic memory allocation
 Three types of memory allocations:
 1. **Static** - happens for static and global variables.
 Memory for these types of vars is allocated once when the program is run and persists throughout the life of the program.